 Figure~\ref{fig:brier_results} shows that the mean CRPS is dominated by non-extreme precipitation amounts (i.e., mean Brier score values from lower thresholds), which is unsurprising given their higher climatological frequency.
 To account for this, results are split at the 30~mm threshold, and the right-hand panels use a logarithmic vertical axis to better visualise the forecast rankings.

-At a 6-hour lead time (top panels), the HRRR model outperforms GraphCast-GFS for lower precipitation thresholds less than 5mm, across all neighbourhood sizes.
+At a six-hour lead time (top panels), the HRRR model outperforms GraphCast-GFS for lower precipitation thresholds less than 5~mm, across all neighbourhood sizes.
 However, at the 30-hour lead time, this is only true for some neighbourhood sizes.
 In cases where the mean Brier score curves for HRRR and GraphCast-GFS intersect, the crossing point typically occurs at higher precipitation thresholds for larger HRRR neighbourhood sizes.
 This may reflect the increased likelihood of double-penalty effects at higher precipitation amounts when using point-to-point verification.

-For the upper precipitation thresholds, HRRR 21$\times$27 performs marginally better than GraphCast-GFS 3$\times$3 at the 6-hour lead time, but slightly worse at the 30-hour lead time, which is consistent with the results in Fig.~\ref{fig:twcrps_099_results}.
+For the upper precipitation thresholds, HRRR 21$\times$27 performs marginally better than GraphCast-GFS 3$\times$3 at the six-hour lead time, but slightly worse at the 30-hour lead time, which is consistent with the results in Fig.~\ref{fig:twcrps_099_results}.